Thursday, December 28, 2023

 From the Space Needle in 1995 (Seattle, Washington)

 Business took me to western Washington in 1995.
-A coworker and I looked at the beach at Ocean Shores, facing the Pacific Ocean at the mouth of Grays Harbor.
+A coworker and I looked at the beach at Ocean Shores, which faces the Pacific Ocean at the mouth of Grays Harbor.
 Southward sediment transport had built a wide beach against the north jetty.
 Developers were building condominiums on the beach.
 Was this a vulnerable location?
 Were there feasible escape routes if sirens warned of a tsunami?
 What would happen to the beach if the sediment transport shifted to moving north?

 After the field trip, we had a few days to spend in Seattle.
 My coworker had never been to the city and was intrigued by the Space Needle.
 A fellow we met under the Needle generously offered us two free tickets for the elevator.
 It was a gorgeous sunny day, so, of course we took the lift to the viewing balcony.